Welcome to New Mexico Tech’s Writing and Communication Lab (WCL). We are a tutoring

 Writing Consultations

-Bring in a draft, bring in an idea--we can help.
-We provide assistance not only with
+work they can.
+Bring in a draft, bring in an idea: we can help.
+We support the entire

 Class essays